 Requirement Development consists of all the activities and tasks associated with discovering, evaluating, recording, documenting and validating the requirements for a particular project.
 Requirements are discovered, analyzed, specified and verified.
 Enterprise Architect has a wide range of tools and features to assist the Systems Engineer as they develop requirements.
 The centerpiece for Requirement Development is the Specification Manager, through which the Engineer can enter, view and manage requirements in textual form as if in a spreadsheet or document.
-Requirement properties such as Status Priority and Author

 Requirement properties such as Status, Priority and Author can be edited in-line, and filters can be applied to restrict the display to particular requirements.